App Configuration (fly.toml)

 The available strategies are:

-will boot a single, new VM with the new release, verify its health, then proceed with a rolling
+canary: Boots a single, new Machine with the new release, verifies its health, and then proceeds with a rolling

 restart strategy.

-bluegreen: For every running VM, a new one is booted alongside it in the same region.
-Once all of the new VMs pass health checks, traffic gets migrated to new VMs.
-If your app is scaled to 2 or more VMs, this strategy can reduce deploy time by running tasks in parallel.
+bluegreen: For every running Machine, a new one is booted alongside it in the same region.
+Once all of the new Machines pass health checks, traffic gets migrated to the new Machines and the old Machines are destroyed.
+If your app is scaled to 2 or more Machines, this strategy can reduce deploy time by running tasks in parallel.
+You need to configure at least one health check to use the bluegreen

 Note: If max-per-region

-is set to 1, the default strategy is set to rolling
+is set to 1, then the default strategy is set to rolling

 .
 This happens because canary